 But after the intervention and inpatient treatment, there are oftentimes a lot of pieces to put back together.
 Marriage and family therapy can be central components of the recovery process for both the person struggling with addiction and their family members.

-Marriage and family therapies are an important factor that contribute to the rehabilitation process.
-It provides support for all parties and can beneficial at any stage of the recovery process.
+Marriage and family therapies are important factors that contribute to the rehabilitation process.
+It provides support for all parties and can be beneficial at any stage of the recovery process.

 In many recovery programs, some type of family or marriage therapy is involved.
 During these therapy sessions, each member of the family has the opportunity to discuss how their relationships have changed as a result of the substance abuse and addiction.

 The mediator or therapist of these therapy sessions should be licensed with an MFT or similar, such as a mental health specialist with additional training in family systems and development.
 These skills allow the therapist to address emotional and behavioral problems within a family dynamic and offer solutions and strategies for each family member to work with.

 During the therapy sessions themselves, there may be a variety of topics that arise.
 Examples of such topics can include:

 Since addiction can be complicated, it is essential to have the support and encouragement of loved ones.
 Not only can it help improve the results of the treatment, but the family approach is holistic and focused on the long-term balance and health of the family.

 The frequency and duration of family therapy sessions depend on each person and their situation.
 Family therapy is not a “one-size-fits-all” model.
 Instead, its primary task is to identify and solve problems and provide strategies for long-term wholeness and family health.